DerekPromineo80/FinalProject/README.md

 Welcome to Derek McGuire's Final Project Repository!
-The Final Project was completed on 11/9/2024
+<br>The Final Project was completed on 11/9/2024

 "The Tree Harvest"